Accessibility guide for authors

 Do not use the Print > Save as PDF function to produce your PDF, as that will strip the accessibility information from the saved file.

-For LaTeX Users
+2.2 For LaTeX Users

-Submitting Source Documents Upon Acceptance
+3. Submitting Source Documents Upon Acceptance

 Once your submission has been accepted for publication, you will be asked to prepare and submit your publication-ready source documents.
-The TAPS process converts your source documents to final publication formats (HTML, PDF).
-Note that although you might be given the option to submit an “author-generated PDF”, this is entirely optional and author-generated PDFs are not used as the final version.
-Instead, these are included under the “Supplementary Material” section in the ACM Digital Library.
+TAPS converts your source documents to final publication formats (HTML, PDF).

-• The generated HTML version automatically includes all accessibility metadata that you added while authoring your source document (image descriptions, tags, etc.).
+1. The generated HTML version automatically includes all accessibility metadata that you added while authoring your source document (image descriptions, tags, etc.).
 No additional steps are required here; however, you are encouraged to double-check the document structure and ensure that figure descriptions are included (see below).

 Once you receive the HTML and PDF proofs from TAPS (via email), you are requested to add missing accessibility metadata to the PDF document and send it back to TAPS for publication.
 By doing so, you can ensure that readers can view accessible versions that are published on the ACM Digital Library.

-Adding Accessibility Metadata to a PDF
+4. Adding Accessibility Metadata to a PDF

 You can add missing accessibility metadata to a PDF file using Adobe Acrobat.
 Note that this requires the commercial version of Adobe Acrobat.
 If you do not have access to Acrobat Pro, and you need assistance in making your PDF accessible, please contact the accessibility chairs (or venue chairs) as they might be able to provide support.